 Your low blood pressure treatment varies, based on the type of hypotension you have.
 Several ways to lower your blood pressure include:

 - Wearing compression stockings

-- Taking medications prescribed by your doctor or cardiologist in NYC
+- Taking medications prescribed by your doctor cardiologist

 Types of Low Blood Pressure

 The different kinds of low blood pressure include:

 - Orthostatic/Postural Hypotension.
 This condition is typically characterized when your blood pressure suddenly drops when you stand up after sitting or lying down.
 Gravity causes your blood to pool in your legs when you stand.
 Your body normally responds by increasing your heart rate to counter the drop in pressure.
 With orthostatic/postural hypotension, your body doesn’t respond, which causes dizziness, lightheadedness, fainting and blurred vision.

 - Postprandial Hypotension.
 This happens when you have low blood pressure after a meal.
 This tends to occur more in older adults.
 When your body functions normally, your heart rate increases to generate more blood due to the blood lost to the digestive tract during the breakdown of the food you consumed.
 If your heart can’t compensate, your blood pressure drops.